runtimeverification/haskell-backend/docs/attributes.md

 owise{}()
 ```

-This function rule will apply only if the current configuration does not match
+This rule will apply only if the term does not unify with any other rules.
 any other function rules for a specific symbol.
 Has default priority 200.